CarterMcClellan/Parallel-Programming/stanford-cs149/lectures/Lecture 3.md

 ### Shared Address Space Computer Architecture
 Any core must be able to access any address in memory thus we get these ring like sturctures which connect to each core, and then a separate bus which connects to RAM.

 **NUMA** (Non-Uniform Memory Access) is a paradigm which stems from this architecture.
-Not bandwidth and latency will not be the same across all cores.
+Bandwidth and latency will not be the same across all cores.
 Some cores will be closer to a certain cache and thus will take less time.

 ## Message Passing Model
 Simple idea.
 Rather than sharing an address space, a message passing model gives each thread its own private address space.
 Then if 1 thread needs to communicate its result to another thread, a message passing interface is used.